LennonLab/mutual-dorm/README.md

 *Fig.6: Simulation of energy limitation showing sustained coexistence with mutualism (trait = 0.1) and stochastic dormancy enabled.*

 With both dormancy and mutualism acting together, both strains can now coexist in the long-term.
 Because the dominant strain produces resources that only the less frequent strain can use, this less frequent strain has an advantage when rare.
-This advantage dissapates as the frequencies of the strains approach each other, as both strains are actively beneficial to each other.
+This advantage dissipates as the frequencies of the strains approach each other, as both strains are actively beneficial to each other.

 ### Trait evolution